olchui428/isom3000h-project/README.md

       - <TODO: add descriptions>
     - [`endpoints/`](contract/contracts/endpoints): directory that stores endpoint contracts
       - <TODO: add descriptions>
-    - [`utils/`](contract/contracts/utils): directory that stores Soldity utility libraries and functions used in the project
-      - [`Set.sol`](contract/contracts/utils/Set.sol): contains helper library to facilitate data management in storage contracts
   - [`scripts/`](contract/scripts): directory that stores deployment and other miscellaneous scripts
     - [`deploy.ts`](contract/scripts/deploy.ts): script for deployment of contracts in [`contracts/`](contract/contracts) to blockchain
   - [`test/`](contract/test): directory that stores unit tests (each test file is one-to-one for each contract in [`contracts/`](contract/contracts), with the exception of type definition files in [`contracts/types/`](contract/contracts/types))